Hey Kids (Start Here)

 Volker held his arm out.

-“This,” the other man said, holding up the device, “allows me to implant a transmitter beneath your skin.
-It means that wherever you are, wherever you are, you can be tracked and retrieved.
+“This,” David said, holding up the device, “will implant a transmitter beneath your skin.
+It means that wherever you are, you can be tracked and retrieved.
 You cut it out,” the other man said smoothly, “and next time, it goes in your neck.
-And if you successfully cut it out of your neck,” he said, half turning to take in Rush, who had levered himself up on one elbow and was shooting him a murderous glare, “then next time, I hire someone to put it in your eye.”
-He turned back to Volker.
+And if you somehow cut it out of your neck,” he said, turning to take in Rush, who’d levered himself up on one elbow and was shooting him a murderous glare, “then next time, I hire someone to put it in your eye.”
+David turned back to Volker.
 “Got it?”

-“Yup,” Volker said shortly, feeling a sickening twinge as the device shot a small piece of metal beneath the skin of his forearm.
+“Yep.”
+Volker felt a sickening twinge as the device shot a small piece of metal beneath the skin of his forearm.

 “Volker.
 Dr. Dale Volker.”